 Welcome back to the Ottobock Fireside Chats web-series.
-Watch Part 1 of host Lacey Henderson’s inspiring interview with Kirstie Ennis, and don’t miss any upcoming Fireside Chats and updates from Ottobock by registering with your email below.
+Watch Part 1 of host Lacey Henderson’s inspiring interview with Kirstie Ennis, and keep an eye out for upcoming Fireside Chats and updates from Ottobock.

 Retired USMC Sergeant Kirstie Ennis shares her story of devotion and strength in the face of adversity

 Kirstie Ennis, retired helicopter door-gunner and airframes mechanic, served in the Marines for 6 years before her helicopter went down in Afghanistan, resulting in the amputation of her left leg above the knee.
 She shares the story of how her determination and ambition guided her over the obstacles she faced both as a woman in her field of work and as a trauma survivor.

 On the day of her accident, Kirstie and her crew were flying in the memorial helicopter that honored the lives of 6 crew-members who had been killed in an earlier accident.
 The accident became an emotional and spiritual experience for Kirstie, who credits her survival in part to the guidance of the deceased crew-members, who she believes were looking down on her and her crew saying, “it’s not happening again.”
 As a result, Kirstie states she’s “living, breathing, walking, moving forward with [her] life for those guys that never came home.”